 If a customer is not satisfied with the way we respond to their feedback or complaint, they can contact the Commonwealth Ombudsman.

 The Commonwealth Ombudsman investigates complaints about our actions, and identifies and conducts its own motion investigations on administration matters.
-In 2016–17, two formal reviews were conducted in relation to the FWO’s operations with no adverse findings made.
+In 2017-18, seven formal reviews were conducted in relation to the FWO’s operations with no adverse findings made.

 |Commonwealth Ombudsman investigations

-There were no other reports by the Auditor-General, a parliamentary committee or Commonwealth Ombudsman in relation to the FWO’s or ROC’s operations.
+In 2017-18, there were no reports by the Auditor-General, the Australian National Audit Office, a parliamentary committee or the Commonwealth Ombudsman in relation to the FWO’s or ROC’s operations.

 Freedom of information

-We continue to facilitate document access through our Information Access Policy, available on the FWO website, which reduces the need for customers to make formal FOI requests.
-This has seen a 44% increase in informal information access requests—from 68 requests in 2015–16 to 98 requests in 2016–17.
+The FWO received 60 Freedom of Information (FOI) requests in 2017-18.
+This compared with 49 requests received in 2016-17.
+The FWO's disclosure log is available at www.fairwork.gov.au.
+We continue to facilitate document access through our Information Access Policy, available at www.fairwork.gov.au, which reduces the need for customers to make formal FOI requests.
+There was an increase in informal information access requests - from 98 requests in 2016-17 to 125 requests in 2017-18.

-Formal FOI requests are not required for most documents held by the ROC and documents lodged by registered organisations are publicly available on the ROC website.
+Formal FOI requests are not required for most documents held by the ROC.
+Most documents lodged by registered organisations are publicly available on the ROC website

 Information Publication Scheme

-We are required to publish information to the public as part of the Freedom of Information Act 1982 (FOI Act) Information Publication Scheme (IPS).
+We are required to publish information to the public as part of the FOI Act Information Publication Scheme (IPS).
 This requirement is in Part II of the FOI Act and has replaced the former requirement to publish a section 8 statement in annual reports.
 Each agency must display a plan on its website showing what information it publishes in accordance with IPS requirements.
-The FWO’s plan can be found on the FWO website.
+The FWO’s plan can be found on www.fairwork.gov.au.
 The plan sets out what information is published under the IPS, how and to whom it is published, and how we otherwise comply with IPS requirements.
-The ROC’s plan will be published on the ROC website

 We are committed to protecting the privacy of individuals who provide us with their personal information and ensuring staff know what to do in the event of a suspected privacy breach.
 We have continued to undertake privacy impact assessments for new projects and processes.